Jitan/sats-clone/README.md

 #####Detailed UI to show both past and future booked classes.
 Graph is showing the number of classes for each week.
 It is scrollable both left/right and if clicked will scroll the list below to the corresponding week.

 Data is downloaded from SATS Public REST-API combined with dummy data from our own server.
-Then stored locally with Realm and updated when needed based on HTTP headers automatically through Ion when new requests are made.
+Then stored locally with Realm and updated if needed when new requests are made.

 <img src="screenshots/sats_main.jpg" width="300"/>